Arkansas Court Records

 - Arkansas Crime Information Center (ACIC)

 Expunged records are hidden from the public’s eyes.
-People who are in prison can also have access to their records provided they cannot obtain it from the lawyer representing them.
+People who are in prison can also have access to their records, provided they cannot obtain them from the lawyer representing them.
 But they will have to file a motion with the court where they are keeping the records.
 For the court’s approval, there has to be a compelling need to access the record.
-And if the prisoner has no money to pay for the records, and can prove it, the public will be payable.
+If the prisoner has no money to pay for the records and can prove it, the public will be liable.

 Can I Access Sealed Criminal Court Records?

-Individuals can contest court orders on sealed records if the need for opening them is greater than the defendant’s need for privacy.
-To access criminal court records in Arkansas, request for a hearing from the court in charge of maintaining the records.
+Individuals can contest court orders on sealed records if the need to open them is greater than the defendant’s need for privacy.
+To access criminal court records in Arkansas, request a hearing from the court in charge of maintaining the records.
 If approved, the court will grant access to the sealed records.

 What Records are Automatically Sealed by Arkansas Statute?